Laika (band): 2003: Final recordings and hiatus

-Up until 2003, each Laika release had been a full band recording involving, at the very least, Elliot and Frenett as players.
+Up until 2003, each Laika release had been a full band recording involving, at the very least, Elliott and Frenett as players.
 This changed in 2003 with Wherever I Am I Am What Is Missing, which was recorded by Fiedler and Fixsen alone but with Lou Ciccotelli remaining as the percussionist.
 The band were dismayed by the album's poor commercial reception, apparently selling less than any of its predecessors.
 Fiedler has subsequently blamed online file sharing for Laika's sudden dip in sales, commenting: "We (had) sold steadily more and more until the last one which didn't do so well.
 And that coincided time-wise with everyone getting broadband.
 People were still coming to see the live shows, so go figure."

 At around this time, Fiedler and Fixsen ended their romantic relationship.
 Although they maintained their musical partnership, the band's working life began to become strained.
 In 2009, Fiedler commented that "we were a couple both personally and professionally for a long time – over ten years – and the personal side of that is over and sometimes it's difficult to work together", citing the recently defunct Stereolab as a similar example of a band driven by a central romantic partnership which suffered professionally once that relationship had ended.

 In 2005, Fiedler opted to devote most of her time to law school, something which she has cited as ensuring that "the band stopped being a going concern".
 Fixsen also took time out in order to travel the world.
 There were no formal announcements of a Laika break-up but the band has not released anything since Wherever I Am I Am What Is Missing.
 Laika is also no longer listed in the roster on the Too Pure homepage.